ukiefer/accordion/README.md

 Whether to open only one item of the accordion at a time.

-### scrollMarginTop
+### scrollPaddingTop
 Type: `Integer`
 Default: `0`

-Distance of the scroll-margin-top in pixels to be taken into account.
+Distance of the scroll-padding-top in pixels to be taken into account.

 ## Accessibility